dnut/object-safe/README.md

 ```rust
 pub trait MyTrait: Hash {}
 ```
 Since `MyTrait` extends `Hash`, it is not object safe either, and `dyn MyTrait` is not a valid type.
-This crate offers a way to work around this limitation, so you can have object-safe traits whose objects implement non-object-safe traits such as `Hash`.
+This crate offers a way to work around this limitation, so you can have object-safe traits whose objects implement object-unsafe traits such as `Hash`.

 Instead of expressing `Hash` as the trait bound, express `HashObj` as the trait bound.
 ```rust